NixOS/rfcs/rfcs/0019-maintainers.md

 It either is defined in the `meta.maintainers` in a `stdenv.mkDerivation`, or when it matches a pattern in `CODEOWNERS` file.

-The `meta.maintainers` only covers the packages, and is not used to determine reviewers for packages on GitHub.
+The `meta.maintainers` only covers the packages, and some NixOS modules and NixOS tests.
+It is not used to determine reviewers on GitHub.

 The [`CODEOWNERS`](https://help.github.com/articles/about-codeowners/)
 is only used to help GitHub select a reviewer and is centrally managed in a single file.